DBCDK/morph/README.md

 Note: these options apply to an entire deployment and are *not* configurable on per-host basis.
 The default is an empty set, meaning that the nix configuration is inherited from the build environment.
 See `man nix.conf`.

+**network.buildShell**
+By passing `--allow-build-shell` and setting `network.buildShell` to a nix-shell compatible derivation (eg. `pkgs.mkShell ...`), it's possible to make morph execute builds from within the defined shell.
+This makes it possible to have arbitrary dependencies available during the build, say for use with nix build hooks.
+Be aware that the shell can potentially execute any command on the local system.

 **special deployment options:**

 (per-host granularity)